Southwest Chief Travelogue

 Sunday, Mar 04, 2001 7:13 P.M. - Crossing Mississippi into Iowa

 Bob Stone told us that the Southwest Chief travels through 8 states on its way from Chicago to Los Angeles, but is only in Iowa for about 20 miles which it takes about 25 minutes to traverse, including the one stop in Ft.
 Madison, Iowa.

 Sunday, Mar 04, 2001 7:25 P.M. - Fort Madison, Iowa (CH 36 160.650) - On Time

+Our first Conductor, Mr. Pleasanton (sp?) and the Engineer are relieved at this stop.
 The next Conductor and Engineer will take this train from Fort Madison to Kansas City.